westland-valhalla/retired-warrior/README.md

 ![](images/galahad.png)

-As we grew so did our grasp on the Human Condition, from bloody and warring clans of duty and loyalty a new kind class emerged, The Knight of Virtue.
+As we grew so did our grasp on the Human Condition, from bloody and warring clans of duty and loyalty a new kind of class emerged, The Knight of Virtue.

 Superheroes like [Galahad](https://en.wikipedia.org/wiki/Sir_Galahad_(poem)) carried a message that put servitude second.